FCBGP/framework-of-fcbgp/draft-wang-sidrops-fcbgp-framework.md

 This document specifies a security framework based on Forwarding Commitment BGP(FC-BGP).
 FC is a cryptographic signature code employed to validate an AS's routing intentions at its directly connected hop points.
 The incrementally deployable framework based on a universal verification primitive FC, is designed to be compatible with existing hop-by-hop forwarding architectures, while overcoming the limitations of current verification capabilities.
 By utilizing chain-based validation, it establishes an end-to-end verification mechanism across Autonomous Systems (ASes), ensuring authenticity and operational validity of information across ASes.
 This strategy enables enhanced trust propagation across the global Internet while maintaining the existing hop-by-hop forwarding paradigm, providing a secure and compatible framework to address the security dilemmas caused by mismatch between verification scope and information propagation range.

+The framework based on FC-BGP relies on the Resource Public Key Infrastructure (RPKI) certificates that attest to allocation of AS number and IP address resources.
+To support FC-BGP, a BGP speaker needs to possess a private key associated with an RPKI router certificate {{RFC8209}} that corresponds to the BGP speaker's AS number.

 ## Requirements Language

 {::boilerplate bcp14-tagged}